softwaremill/sttp/docs/backends/catseffect.md

 import sttp.client.asynchttpclient.cats.AsyncHttpClientCatsBackend
 import cats.effect._

-// You need to define an implicit ContextShift in order to create IO instances for the cats backend implicit val cs: ContextShift[IO] = IO.contextShift( scala.concurrent.ExecutionContext.global )
+// an implicit ContextShift in required to create the backend; here, for `cats.effect.IO`: implicit val cs: ContextShift[IO] = IO.contextShift( scala.concurrent.ExecutionContext.global )

+// the type class instance needs to be provided explicitly (e.g. `cats.effect.IO`).
-// You also need to define explicitly an Effect type class instance (usually `cats.effect.IO`) AsyncHttpClientCatsBackend[IO]().flatMap { implicit backend => ... }
+// the effect type must implement the Concurrent typeclass AsyncHttpClientCatsBackend[IO]().flatMap { implicit backend => ... }

 // or, if you'd like to use custom configuration: